 If the tumour grows more quickly, surgery is the most important treatment for most people.
 Generally about half of the people with low grade tumours are likely to need surgery within the following 2 to 3 years.
 During surgery your surgeon will remove as much of the tumour as possible and they call this debulking.
 Sometimes, you swallow a capsule 3 hours before the surgery.
-This releases a florescent dye called gliolan which shows up the border of the tumour and allows the surgeon to remove it very precisely.
+This releases a florescent dye called Gliolan (5-ALA) which shows up the border of the tumour and may allow the surgeon to remove more tumour safely.

 If the tumour is completely or almost completely removed, you may not need any other treatment.
 But your hospital team will continue to keep a close eye on you with regular MRI scans.
 Or your doctor may recommend radiotherapy afterwards.
 They are more likely to recommend radiotherapy if

 - You are over 40